 After receiving the BFA from the Art Department, House went on to receive the MLS and the Ed.S from The University of Alabama.
-Among his innovations: he discovered Alabama Kozo Asian-style paper and taught for almost 20 years in the School of Library and Information Studies’ Book Arts program, which he helped establish and develop.
+Among his innovations: he discovered the method of making Alabama Kozo Asian-style paper.
+He also helped establish and develop the Book Arts program of the UA School of Library and Information Studies and taught courses for almost 20 years.
 He and his wife Kathy Fetters set up two type shops and an art gallery in Gordo, Alabama, where he has mentored several generations of UA book arts students.

 William Edward McGowin, MA 1964

 Ed McGowin, known for his Name Change project, has had more than sixty solo exhibitions including the Museum of Modern Art of the City of Paris and the Corcoran Gallery of Art in Washington, D.C.
 His work is in the permanent collection of the Whitney Museum of American Art, the Guggenheim Museum, the National Museum of American Art, and other private and public collections.
 More at Alabama Masters – Artists and Their Work, edited by Georgine Clarke (Montgomery: Alabama State Council on the Arts, 2008).